-Stage 1: Habituation: each mouse was placed on a 20-cm diameter platform located in the centre of a 180-cm diameter pool filled with opaque water (28 °C) and was allowed to observe the environment for 2 min.
+Stage 1: Habituation: each mouse was placed on a 20-cm diameter platform located in the centre of a 180-cm diameter pool filled with opaque water (28 $^{\circ}$ C) and was allowed to observe the environment for 2 min.
 The pool was surrounded by curtains which did not allow the distal visual cues to be seen.
 Water level was ca. 1 cm above the top of the platform.
 Each mouse then received 3 consecutive trials (different starting points) where it was left free to swim in the pool for a maximum of 2 min and then placed on the platform and left there for 30 s.

-Stage 2: Visual Cue: The platform was placed in the centre of the pool and a salient object was placed on it (yellow TV toy $6 \times 6 \times 5$ cm).
+Stage 2: Visual Cue: The platform was placed in the centre of the pool and a salient object was placed on it (yellow TV toy $6\times6\times5$ cm).
 Each mouse received 4 consecutive trials (different cardinal starting points) where it was left free to swim in the pool for a maximum of 90 s.
 Water level was ca. 1 cm above the platform top.
 Water was kept at 26 °C. The pool was surrounded by curtains which did not allow the distal visual cues to be seen.

 Stage 3a: Training: Curtains were removed.
 Water was kept at 26 $^{\circ}$ C. The platform was placed in the centre of the South-East quadrant or North-West (counterbalanced).
 Water level was ca. 1 cm above the platform top.
-Each mouse received 4 trials (ITI 120 s; different starting rant opposite to that used during Training.
-Stage 4: 24 h delay Probe trial: No platform was present, and mice were given a single 90 s trial.
-Starting point was distal to the location of the platform during Reversal learning stage.
+Each mouse received 4 trials (ITI 120 s; different starting points) and was left free to swim in the pool for max 90 s and then left on the platform for 30 s.